Maia: The Official Illustrated Edition

 Please find below a composite of how the interior will appear in print:

-*The comp provider is MIXAM Press, although the final printer has not yet been chosen.
+*The comp provider is MIXAM Press, although the final printer is someone else.

-For updates on MAIA: The Official Illustrated Edition and the Kickstarter, join the newsletter at the bottom of the page.
+For updates on all things Echo, join the newsletter using the form at the bottom of the page.